Critical Illness Insurance

 One in three Canadians is diagnosed with a life altering critical illness.

-Cover medical bills
+Cover medical costs

 Use your payout to help with your medical expenses while you recover.